Key messages

 (C2) Freshwater abstraction (surface and groundwater) by indicators and years, Statistical Committee of the Republic of Armenia (ArmStatBank)

-The WEI illustrates the level of the pressure of water abstraction on renewable water resources.
+The WEI illustrates the level of the water abstraction pressure on renewable water resources.
 Renewable water resources, overall, are under the control of climate conditions.
 In particular, they are affected by precipitation and actual evapotranspiration.
 During wet years (high precipitation and low actual evapotranspiration), the WEI would be relatively lower, while in dry years, even though water abstraction remains at the same level, the WEI would be higher.

 |